GSA/digitalgov.gov/content/resources/an-introduction-github.md

 ## What Else Do I Need to Know About GitHub?

-Carpenter provides some helpful hints when using GitHub.
-For example, when starting a project using issues and project boards, she suggests GitHub users write their content on external word processors or via Google Docs, and then, save these files to their respective project boards.
+When starting a project using issues and project boards, write your content on external word processors or via Google Docs, and then, save these files to their respective project boards.
 These steps allow developers and content creators to have a master copy of the file(s), thus helping them track changes over the course of a project.

-In addition, Carpenter suggests developers download [GitHub Desktop](https://desktop.github.com/).
+In addition, developers should consider downloading [GitHub Desktop](https://desktop.github.com/).
 GitHub Desktop allows users to do everything that could be done on GitHub’s web interface, but locally on a user’s machine.

 GitHub is built to be a collaborative interface.
 By allowing multiple users to work on the same project simultaneously and requiring cross-team approval for pull requests, GitHub not only allows for, but encourages collaboration within design teams.
-Carpenter states that this type of collaboration can help produce a higher level of quality control.
+This type of collaboration can help produce a higher level of quality control.

 ## Additional Resources